AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Experimental Evaluation

 \textbf{Event Handlers.} The event handlers are a series of callback methods related to the state transitions of Android lifecycles, GUI operations and system events \cite{DBLP:conf/ccs/YangYZGNW13}.
 An event handler contains the semantic of behavioral activation.

-\textbf{Privacy-related operations.} These are the operations of privacy leaks.
+\textbf{Privacy-related Operations.} These are the operations of privacy leaks.
 We choose the frequently-used operations from sources or sinks specified in SuSi \cite{DBLP:conf/ndss/RasthoferAB14}.
-The logged operations can be divided into the following categories: account, bluetooth, device information, database, file, network, SMS, \etc
+The logged operations are divided into the following categories: account, bluetooth, device information, database, file, network, SMS, \etc

-\textbf{ICC and Reflection-based operations.} These logged operations are used to update supergraphs.
+\textbf{ICC and Reflection-based Operations.} These logged operations are used to update supergraphs.
 Specifically, we record the origin, the target and the invoked API for each ICC link.
 We also record the reflection-based APIs and their used arguments.
 The arguments indicate dynamically loaded classes, invoked methods, \etc